Intrinsic Bias Metrics Do Not Correlate with Application Bias: Experiments

-For Spanish WEAT (aka XWEAT for non-English WEATs), we make major modifications and use entirely new terms.
-Original XWEAT was translated from English very literally, which causes two problems.
-First, many of the terms do not make sense in a Spanish speaking community -- names included in the original, like \textit{Amy}, are names in Spanish and thus were untranslated, but are uncommon and have upper class connotations not intended in the original test.
-Another example is how \textit{firearms} is translated as \textit{arma de fuego}, which while technically a correct literal translation, is not in use to describe weapons.
-The second issue is that nouns on the wordlists for both abstract math and science concepts as well as abstract art concepts are almost entirely grammatically female.
-For instance, \textit{ciencia} (science), \textit{geometría} (geometry), as well as \textit{escultura} (sculpture) and \textit{novela} (novel) are all grammatically female.
-It is well established that for languages with grammatical gender, words that share a grammatical gender have embeddings that are closer together than words that do not \cite{Gonen2019HowDG, McCurdy2017GrammaticalGA}.
-So when WEAT in English was translated into XWEAT in Spanish \cite{Glavas2019HowT}, the terms were imbalanced with regard to grammatical gender, which makes the results misleading.
-We balance the lists, and often replace the abstract nouns with corresponding adjectives and professions, which can take male or female form, (\textit{escultor} and \textit{escultora} (sculptor, male and female), \textit{científico} and \textit{científica} (scientific, male and female), such that we can use both versions to account for the grammatical gender effect.
-Finally, we don't want to look at only gender bias, but we also want to examine bias against migrants.
+Finally, we needed a metric to examine bias against migrants.
 Metrics for intrinsic bias must be targeted to the type of harm expected in the downstream application, and there is not an out-of-the-box WEAT test for this.
 So we create a new WEAT test for bias against migrants in Spanish.
-Similar to the setup of tests for racial bias in original WEAT (which was based on biases expected to be in America in the English speaking populace) we have lists of names associated with migrants vs. non-migrants, and compare them with lists of pleasant and unpleasant terms.
-The names are based on work of \newcite{SALAMANCA2013}, who have a study ranking names as lower vs. upper class, and class status is closely correlated to whether a person is a migrant.
-We select a subset of names in which the majority in the stiudy agree on the class.
-Pleasant and unpleasant terms exist in WEAT and XWEAT, but we modify them and create our own version to balance grammatical gender.
+Following the setup of tests for racial bias in original WEAT --- based on American racial biases in English --- we have lists of names associated with migrants vs. non-migrants, and compare them with lists of pleasant and unpleasant terms.
+The names are based on work of \newcite{SALAMANCA2013}, who studied ranking names as lower vs. upper class; class status is closely correlated with whether a person is a migrant.
+We select a subset of names in which the majority in the study agree on the class.
+Pleasant and unpleasant terms exist in WEAT and XWEAT, but we again modify them to balance grammatical gender.